Clair Hall

 The cabinet has extended the licence to the NHS to continue to use Clair Hall as a vaccination centre.
 The council has been allowed to use Clair Hall for this purpose under current temporary permitted development rights, which allow local authorities to use buildings to deal with national emergencies such as the pandemic without the need to apply for planning permission for change of use.

-In April 2022, BOP Consulting was appointed by Mid Sussex District Council to explore the feasibility and development of Clair Hall.
-Theatres Trust met with BOP Consulting to discuss feedback on the draft report.
-The final report published in October 2022, explored three possible options for the site, with the two preferred options to take forward being:
+BOP Consulting was appointed by Mid Sussex District Council to explore the feasibility and development of Clair Hall.
+Theatres Trust met with BOP Consulting to discuss feedback on the draft report and the final report proposed two options to take forward being:

 In early September 2023 the council shared the work of Montague Evans and Auguarde Consulting in a public engagement event.
 This revealed that the consultants had concluded that the most viable way forward was for the council to work with a cultural partner and a developer to build a new venue at no direct cost to the council.
 This would involve the demolition of the existing building and a scheme of mixed-use development on the site with housing adjoining the new cultural venue.

-At a cabinet meeting of the council in September 2023 support for the development proposal was agreed in principle, but before further steps are taken it was agreed there would be an opportunity for alternative community proposals to be put forward and assessed.
+At a cabinet meeting of the council in September 2023 support for the development proposal was agreed in principle, but agreed there would be an opportunity for alternative community proposals to be put forward and assessed.

 Main image, Clair Hall by Colin Kenward.